Associate Professor Christine Armstrong, Chair

 Additional Points of Interest

 General Departmental Regulations Students planning to major in the Department are advised to begin course work in the first year.
-Those wishing to fulfill the basic requirement in language by continuing one begun in secondary school will find it advantageous to begin their course work in the first year.
+Those who want to fulfill the basic requirement in language by continuing one begun in secondary school will find it advantageous to begin their course work in the first year.
 The Department of Modern Languages strongly recommends that students complete their language requirement by the end of their sophomore year.

 Cultural Enrichment Each semester the Department offers students exceptional opportunities for cultural enrichment in language study.
 These opportunities include, for example, off-campus trips to target-culture plays, movies and performances, as well as campus visits by native scholars and performers.
 In that way, experiences in target cultures become more readily available to our students.
 These opportunities are made possible through a most generous endowment bestowed on the Department of Modern Languages by the Patty Foresman Fund.
+The Department maintains a Modern Languages Facebook page where Denison community members can view upcoming events.

 The Foresman Lounge Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a small kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
 It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
 This room has a 52-inch flat screen TV that is connected to a satellite dish, which provides us with SCOLA television services from around the world.
 The TV is also connected to a zone-free DVD player and a document camera.
 The lounge has a ceiling-mounted data projector, which connects to a networked Mac computer, the DVD player, and document camera.